DABUR vs MARICO

 Cons

-- ✗Debt-to-equity of 12.4 is elevated relative to the asset-light positioning typical of branded FMCG; the debt trend is flat with no visible deleveraging path in the data.
+- ✗Debt-to-equity of 12.4 is elevated relative to the asset-light FMCG norm; the debt trend is flat rather than declining, and FCF was not positive in every year across the 5-year measurement window.

 Want the full analysis for either stock?